 Pursuant to an administration agreement (the "Central Administration Agreement"), the Management Company has, with the consent of the Board of Directors and the approval of the CSSF, appointed J.P.
-Morgan Bank Luxembourg S.A. as the central administration for the Company (the "Central Administration").
+Morgan SE, acting through its Luxembourg branch(formerly J.P.
+Morgan Bank Luxembourg S.A.) as the central administration for the Company (the "Central Administration").